61c-teach/sp21-tools/README.md

 All the folders shown are in the same folder.

-Run `pip3 install -r requirements.txt` to install dependencies.
+Run `python3 -m pip install -r requirements.txt` to install dependencies.
 Then, run `python3 check_install.py` to verify your install.